unicframework/csv-parser/README.md

   CSVParser library parse csv data to array, object, and json format.
 CSVParser convert array, object, json to csv format.

+### Features

+- Parse data from csv file.
+- Parse csv to array and array to csv.
+- Parse csv to object and object to csv.
+- Parse csv to json and json to csv.
+- Set custom headers to csv file.

 ### Installation

   - Install `composer` if you have not installed.